“I might be said to owe the Playroom everything”

 The L-shaped studio is Cambridge's primary fringe space, showcasing a variety of productions, with an emphasis on new writing.
 Seasons are programmed simultaneously with the ADC Theatre.

-During term there are normally two shows a night, with a student price of only £5.
+During term there are normally two shows a night.

 The Corpus Playroom was opened in 1979 in a pair of disused Corpus Christi rooms by Caroline Oulten and Mark McCrum.
 The Playroom was run for 22 years by the College drama society, the Fletcher Players.
 Productions were student-led and the Playroom fostered talents such as Hugh Bonneville, Sam Mendes and Stephen Fry.
 Stephen Fry wrote Latin! for the opening of the Playroom.